 The great thing about demand response is that it does not require the user to invest in additional generation capacity; it just requires the end-user to be more flexible about their use of electricity when demand is high.

 2. Financial compensation

 Demand response, which could also be described as voluntary rationing, usually offers lower net pricing for each unit of electricity in exchange for lower energy consumption.

 On the flip side, energy users who cannot scale back their demand would have to pay ‘surge prices’ which would go towards subsidising the voluntary cutbacks.

 3. Smart integration

-The rolling out of smart meters and smart appliances is also helping to boost the popularity and feasibility of demand response schemes because they release reliable information in real time, keeping you on top of your consumption.
+The rolling out of smart meters and smart appliances also helps boost the popularity and feasibility of demand response schemes because they release reliable information in real time, keeping you on top of your consumption.

 Because digital meters can exchange information in real time with the smart grid, businesses can be notified of any changes that come into play in terms of demand reduction, such as how high or low the demand is, or if there are any price adjustments.

-When hooked up to smart appliances, demand reduction action can be taken by the system to ensure that your consumption stays below the threshold.
+When the system is connected to smart appliances, it can perform demand reduction processes to ensure that your system stays below the threshold.

 What are the challenges?